- Study at Deakin

 Students also undertake case studies in genre and the creative practices and aesthetic approaches of significant practitioners or movements.
 The final level provides opportunities for students to develop unique and individual creative practices through units including Research in Production: Documentary which explores the use of actuality in narrative, as well as the Individual Production Practice, which explores non-representational, contemplative and oppositional structures, together with strategies that rework or synthesise conventional forms.

-* AAM319 also offered at Burwood in trimester 3
+* AAM319 also offered at Burwood (Melbourne) in trimester 3

 **ACM112 offered in Trimesters 1, 2 and 3.